2017-2018 APPLICATION DEADLINE - DECEMBER 1, 2016

 Our entering class is normally from 20 to 25 students.
 Our admitted students have strong academic records and outstanding letters of recommendation.
 They also have, on average, GRE scores that average in the 80th percentile in verbal, 94th percentile in quantitative, and 5.0 or above in analytical.
 However, there is no minimum score requirement for the GRE in order to apply.

-Teaching assistantships are normally offered to all of our students in years two through four, subject to their satisfactory progress in the program.
+Teaching Assistantships and Readerships are normally offered to all of our students in years two through four, subject to their satisfactory progress in the program.

 For comprehensive information about admission to graduate programs at UCLA, please visit